 Norwood stated that she did want to clarify that point, because for the Nursing department having a department chair, in that position for an extended amount of time, is to their benefit because of their complexity it takes two to three years to figure out the admission process and the accreditation issue, etc. to keep the curriculum flowing the way it needs to, so for them it would be a major disadvantage to rotate the department chairs.
 She does agree in reading it, they would have the flexibility to choose that.

 A recorded vote was requested on 2006-2007-3 as follows:

-The Faculty Senate recommends that the following revisions be made to the section of the Faculty Guide titled “Academic Department Chairs.”
+The Faculty Senate recommends that the following revisions be made to the section of the Academic Policy and Procedure titled “Academic Department Chairs.”
 The fundamental purpose of these changes is to give academic departments more flexibility in determining the length of tenure of their chairs.
 Presently, the tenure of department chairs is “indefinite,” which casts doubt upon current departmental bylaws that specify term limits or rotation in office.
 Ultimately, the Faculty Senate believes that the tenure of department chairs should be governed by each department.
 If a department wants its chair to serve “indefinitely,” it should have the ability to do so; but if another department wants to specify a term limit or rotation in office for its chair, it should have this authority as well.
 The tenure of department chairs is particularly important in light of the wide diversity of departments on this campus, including ones that combine very different disciplines.